katlynhutson/stroke_react/planning/planning.md

 # Planning

+## 02/16 Planning

+### Goals

+- Establish Post functionality as a logged in user
+- content crteation
+- STYLE STYLE STYLE

+### Little Steps

+- login functionality
+- post request from logged in user
+- edit request from logged in user to specifically edit the additional notes section
+- create specific content for each question
+- create specific content for the about page
+- create specific content for formatting the form data
+- put a grid on it

 ## 02/15 Planning

 ### Goals

-- Establish Post functionality as a logged in user and as a anonymous user
+- Establish Post functionality as a logged in user and as a anonymous user - :|
-- Deploy backend
+- Deploy backend - :)

 ### Little Steps